 Also, regarding presets and styles, in general, I avoid them.
-It seems to me that I waste more time trying to find the most suitable preset compared to the situation when it does all the processing of a picture starting from scratch.
+It seems that I waste more time trying to find the most suitable preset than when it does all the processing of a picture starting from scratch.

 But there are situations when presets can save an image.
-There are situations when I look for a particular look and feel — as is the case with Instagram-like pictures.
-There the presets can be a starting point, and I will apply small adjustments later.
+There are situations when I look for a particular look and feel — as with Instagram-like pictures.
+The presets can be a starting point; I will apply minor adjustments later.

-Slowly, I managed to gather over time a relatively large collection of Lightroom presets, some paid, others free.
+Slowly, I managed to gather a relatively large collection of Lightroom presets over time, some paid, others free.
 I currently use about 10% of them.

-Trying to manually create Capture One styles similar to Lightroom presets is only feasible for a few presets, as it takes a lot of time.
+Trying to create Capture One styles similar to Lightroom presets is only feasible for a few presets, as it takes a lot of time.

-I chose to use a small program that converts Lightroom presets to Capture One: the Preset Convert from Picture Instruments.
+I finally found a small program that converts Lightroom presets to Capture One: the Preset Converter from Picture Instruments.
 There is a time-limited trial version, or you can buy the full version for $47 + VAT.

 With this program, I have so far converted most of my presets, and the resulting styles are incredibly close in results to the Lightroom version.
 There are also some limitations: the functions that are missing in Capture One cannot be converted — for example, dehazing.
 Some preset that used extreme values delivered strange results after the conversion.
 Presets that rely on split toning also don’t convert well to Capture One, as you can see in the images below.